-In grades I-8 students also use Zearn to support their learning.
+In first grade, students also use Zearn to support their learning.
 The Zearn content and scope are aligned with Eureka.
 Teachers can assign specific content to students to support their learning, and the program is adaptive, providing additional content or instruction when students demonstrate the need for additional support around a skill or concept.